 The one-week Sierra Nevada Immersion Course begins at the Yosemite Field Station in Wawona, where we explore Yosemite National Park for three days.
 The course takes advantage of the natural gradient in climate, geology, and ecology as the class transitions over to the Eastern Sierra to the Valentine Reserve, where we spend the remaining three days of the course around Mammoth Lakes.

-2017 Course dates: TBA.
+2017 Course Dates: October 1-7, 2017.
 If you would like to be put on the email list to receive information about 2017 courses and when the application period opens, please contact Anne Kelly.

 Upon completing certification requirements, participants are eligible for four academic credits through UC Davis Extension for an additional nominal fee.

 Course Textbook and Other Required Materials: The course text, The California Naturalist Handbook and a nature journal are included in the course fee.